IGME-202-2221/project-1-Liam6233/README.md

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+_List any errors, lack of error checking, or specific information that I need to know to run your program_ Enemy List in Collision Manager will occasionally get Index Out of bounds range error.
+However I don't know how to trigger it and it does not crash the program. it is also infrequent so I would just ignore them.
+I got 2 after 5 minutes of playing.

 ### Requirements not completed